 The overall goal or vision agreed upon by the study design workgroup was for "a middle and lower Brazos River that provides for sustainable environmental, economic, and social uses".
-Because of the TIFP's mandate ("sound ecological environment"), expertise (environmental rather than economic and social), and resources (limited), objectives were developed only for meeting the environmental aspects of this goal.
-In addition, planning for the economic (and to some extent social) uses of water is covered by the state's regional water planning process.
+Because of the TIFP's mandate ("sound ecological environment"), expertise (environmental rather than economic and social), and resources (limited), objectives were developed primarily for meeting the environmental aspects of this goal.
+Planning for the economic (and to some extent social) uses of water is covered primarily by the state's regional water planning process.
 Objectives for multiple disciplines (hydrology, biology, physical processes, water quality, and connectivity) were developed for this TIFP study with an overriding aim to determine the natural, historic, and current conditions related to each.
 To evaluate progress made toward meeting the goal and objectives, a set of indicators were selected and are summarized below (more details provided in Section 2.3).
+It should be noted that the use of sport fish as a biological indicator and bacteria as a water quality indicator does reflect, to some degree, social and economic goals related to recreation.